 Reporting Entity: The City of Osceola, Arkansas (the "City") is a municipal corporation operating under the authority of Arkansas state statute.
 The accounting and reporting policies of the City conform to accounting principles generally accepted in the United States of America (GAAP) as applied to governmental units.
 The Government Accounting Standards Board (GASB) is the standard-setting body accepted in the United States for establishing governmental accounting and financial reporting principles.
-Enterprise funds and similar component units also apply Financial Accounting Standards Board (FASB) pronouncements issued prior to November 30, 1989 that do not conflict with or contradict a GASB pronouncement.
 A description of the more significant accounting and financial reporting policies and practices of the City follows.